 \section{Conclusions}

 In this work, we introduced a novel framework for function approximation that integrates geometric modeling with topological optimization.
-Central to our approach is the Barycentric Neural Network ($\BNN$), a shallow neural architecture whose structure and parameters are entirely determined by a fixed set of base points and their barycentric coordinates.
-This design enables exact representation of Continuous Piecewise Linear Functions ($\CPLF$s) and allows the $\BNN$ to serve as a flexible, interpretable, and structurally predefined architecture (model) for approximating general continuous functions.
-Unlike traditional neural networks, which require optimization of internal weights through backpropagation, our $\BNN$ shifts the learning process to the optimization of the base point positions themselves.
-To guide this optimization, we proposed a novel loss function based on the length-weighted persistent entropy ($\LWPE$).
-Our experimental results demonstrate that this $\BNN$-$\LWPE$ framework achieves superior performance for function approximation compared to using classical loss functions (MSE, RMSE, MAE, and log-cosh), especially under resource-constrained settings, such as a limited and fixed number of points, and limited training epochs, making it a strong candidate for applications aligned with the principles of Green AI.
-Our method offers a mathematically principled and computationally efficient alternative to standard deep learning approaches for function approximation, contributing to the development of more interpretable, sustainable, and theoretically grounded machine learning models.
+At the core of our approach lies the Barycentric Neural Network ($\BNN$), a shallow neural architecture whose structure and parameters are entirely determined by a set of trainable base points and their barycentric coordinates.
+This design enables exact representation of Continuous Piecewise Linear Functions ($\CPLF$s), and therefore, $\BNN$s serve as a flexible, interpretable, and structurally predefined architecture for approximating general continuous functions.
+Unlike traditional neural networks, which require optimization of internal weights, our $\BNN$ shifts the learning process to the optimization of the base points.
+To guide this optimization, we proposed a novel topological loss function based on the length-weighted persistent entropy.
+Our experimental results demonstrate that this $\BNN$-$\LWPE$ framework achieves superior performance for function approximation, including noisy functions, compared to using classical loss functions (MSE, RMSE, MAE, and LogCosh), especially under resource-constrained settings, such as a limited and fixed number of base points, and limited training epochs, making it a strong candidate for function approximation, as well as following with the principles of Green AI.
+In summary, our method provides a mathematically principled and computationally efficient alternative to standard deep learning approaches for function approximation, contributing to the development of more interpretable, sustainable, and theoretically grounded machine learning models.